rallyhealth/szl/README.md

 - Given my context and that I am on State X, what state is Back?

 A Szl configuration is a pure function (data in, data out, no side effects) and is highly testable because they are composite in nature and can be nested.

+## Getting Started

+A reference Szl state machine implementation is provided in "Szl.MvcDemo" and "Szl.MvcDemo.Tests".

+More detailed setup instructions to come.